voidstarsec/git-wiki-skeleton/_posts/2020-04-23-kong-vs-ghidra.md

 ---

-# Godzilla Vs. Kong Vs ...
-Ghidra? - Ghidra Scripting, PCode Emulation, and Password Cracking on a GBA ROM
+# Ghidra Scripting, PCode Emulation, and Password Cracking on a GBA ROM

 ## Overview